 People around leaders who own their mistakes openly start doing the same thing, which means problems surface earlier and smaller.
 This is one of the more concrete business arguments for inner work: it creates conditions where information actually flows.

-The Business Case for the Conscious CEO
+What Is the Business Case for the Conscious CEO?

 Companies founded by conscious CEOs tend to have better-than-average retention at the leadership level.
 Not because they pay better or offer more equity, though they often do, but because people who care about inner development want to work in environments where that's valued.
 The silent killer of startups is often exactly this in reverse: leaders without that self-awareness creating churn they never fully see.